-3.4 Soil Ni chemical fractions after the application of Si levels and biochars
+3.4 Nickel content in various soil chemical fractions after the application of Si levels and biochars

-The interaction of treatments (biochars and Si levels) had a statistically significant effect (P<0.01) on all the soil Ni chemical fractions, except for the Ni-Car fraction, while the main effects on all the soil Ni chemical forms were significant.
-The soil Ni concentration in the WsEx fraction was significantly reduced by the application of Si levels (S0 to S2) from 6.07 mg Ni kg-1 to 5.17 mg Ni kg-1 by 14.8% (Table 4).
-Among the biochar treatments, the greatest decrease in WsEx-Ni fraction compared to the control was due to SM500 from 6.04 mg Ni kg-1 to 5.01 mg Ni kg-1 by 17%, while the RH300 treatment had no significant effect (Table 4).
-The interaction effect of treatments indicated that the lowest WsEx-Ni concentration was due to the combined treatment of SM500+S2 (4.04 mg Ni kg-1 soil) (Table 4).
-The combined treatment of S2 and SM biochars had strong synergistic effect on reducing WsEx-Ni fraction (23-36% reduction) compared to the sum of the treatments alone (13-15% reduction) (Fig. 4).
+The interaction of treatments (biochars and Si levels) had a statistically significant effect (P<0.01) on Ni concentration in all the soil chemical fractions, except for the Car fraction.
+Whereas the main effects of individual treatments (biochars and Si levels) on Ni concentration in all the soil chemical fractions were significant.
+The Ni concentration in the WsEx fraction was significantly reduced by the application of Si levels (S0 to S2) from 6.07 mg Ni kg-1 to 5.17 mg Ni kg-1 by 14.8% (Table 4).
+Among the biochar treatments, the greatest decrease in Ni content in the WsEx fraction compared to the control was due to SM500 from 6.04 mg Ni kg-1 to 5.01 mg Ni kg-1 by 17%, while the RH300 treatment had no significant effect (Table 4).
+The interaction effects of treatments indicated that the lowest Ni content in the WsEx fraction was due to the combined treatment of SM500+S2 (4.04 mg Ni kg-1 soil) (Table 4).
+The combined treatment of S2 and SM biochars had strong synergistic effect on reducing Ni content in the WsEx fraction (23-36% reduction) compared to the sum of the treatments alone (13-15% reduction) (Fig. 4).
 Whereas this synergistic effect of the combined treatments was not evident for the RH biochars (Fig. 4).
-There was a negative correlation between soil Ni-WsEx fraction and soil pH (r = -0.66, p < 0.01) indicating that the reduction in Ni-WsEx fraction was strongly linked to the increase in soil pH due to the amendments.
+There was a negative correlation between Ni content in the WsEx fraction and soil pH (r =-0.66, p < 0.01) indicating that the reduction in Ni content in the WsEx fraction was strongly linked to the increase in soil pH due to the amendments (Supplementary) information).
 Previous studies have also shown that application of biochars and silicates result in increases in soil pH, thus reducing the bioavailability of PTEs and their conveyance to plant roots (Shen et al., 2020; Ma et al., 2021).
 Among the applied biochars, the maximum pH and ash content (Table 3) and calcite (lime) content (Fig. 2) were attributed to the SM500 biochar.
-Therefore, the combined

-SM500+S2 was most effective at reducing WsEx-Ni fraction, likely due to the higher alkalinity and ash content of SM500 promoting Ni precipitation and adsorption (Sachdeva et al., 2023).
+Therefore, the combined SM500+S2 was most effective at reducing Ni content in the WsEx fraction, likely due to the higher alkalinity and ash content of SM500 promoting Ni precipitation and adsorption (Sachdeva et al., 2023).
+The increase in soil pH due to Na metasilicate also likely enhanced the precipitation of Ni in the forms of Ni silicate and hydroxide.
+Addition of Si in the form of Na metasilicate increases soil pH due to the hydrolysis of the silicate anion in soil solution which generates hydroxyl ions (Ma et al., 2021).

 Fig. 4.
-Comparison of the effect of sum of the Si2 and biochar alone treatment versus the combined Si2 and biochar treatments on the % reduction of the WsEx-Ni fraction.
+Comparison of the effect of sum of the Si2 and biochar alone treatment versus the combined Si2 and biochar treatments on the reduction of Ni content in the WsEx fraction.
 Notes: SM300, sheep manure biochar produced at 300 °C; SM500, sheep manure biochar produced at 500 °C; RH300, rice husk biochar produced at 300 °C; RH500, rice husk biochar produced at 500 °C.